erikabarcott/profitbricks-sdk-groovy/Readme.md

 | Name | no | string | The name of the snapshot. |
 | Description | no | string | The description of the snapshot. |

-After retrieving a volume, either by getting it by id, or as a create response object, you can call the `CreateSnapshot` method directly.
+After retrieving a volume, either by getting it by ID, or as a create response object, you can call the `CreateSnapshot` method directly.

 ```
 Snapshot sn = new Snapshot()